It's graduation time, and congrats to all of you that have worked so hard and are moving on to the next stage of your life!

 I know you will live at home initially.
 Smart.
 Here are some other smart thoughts to get you started.

-- 20% - savings, retirement plans or paying debt.
+- 20% - retirement plan contributions, additional savings, or paying debt.

 - 30% - the fun stuff – clothes, entertainment, eating out, etc.